Paramètres d'affichage

 What happens next?

-There are several ways to terminate an employment contract:
+There are different ways to terminate an employment contract (this is called contract termination).

-At each end of contract, the worker receives:
+At the end of each contract , the worker receives:

 Top of the page